-Two or three Co-Chairs lead each committee.
+Two or rarely three Co-Chairs lead each committee.
 These Co-Chairs also participate in the ongoing work and decisions of the Executive Committee as noted above.

 In 2016, the Board revised the WBMT bylaws related to the Standing Committee Co-Chairs.
 There is now greater emphasis on committee leader expectations and reporting committee activities.
-This year, the Board reviewed committee leadership.
-Some Co-Chairs completed their terms; others extended their terms, and many committees welcomed new Co-Chairs.